-NURSING PROCEDURES REVIEW
+PN 138 NURSING PROCEDURES REVIEW

 This course is designed for those students re-entering the nursing program.
 This is a review of lab procedures taught in PN 128-Nursing Procedures.
 Credit: 1 hour - Two lab hours per week.
 Prerequisite(s): Nursing Procedures-PN 128

-REVIEW OF PHARMACOLOGY PN 140
+PN 140 REVIEW OF PHARMACOLOGY

 This course is designed for those students re-entering the nursing program.
 This is a course in theory and practice that offers a review of the principles of medication administration.
 It highlights the basic information concerning the main effects, uses, and dosages of the more common drugs.
 Practical experience will include administration of medications, observing and recording.
+Credit: 1 hour - .5 lecture and one lab hour per week.